Stock market today: the Dow Jones ends above 40,000 points to cap the last winning week on Wall Street - ExBulletin

 NEW YORK (AP) The Dow Jones Industrial Average ended a day above the 40,000 level for the first time Friday as U.S. stock indexes drifted around their record highs while closing out their latest winning week.

-The Dow rose 134.21 points, or 0.3%, to 40,003.59, a day after a brief exceeding level 40,000 for the first time.
+The Dow rose 134.21 points, or 0.3%, to 40,003.59, a day after briefly surpassing the 40,000 level for the first time.
 This and other Wall Street indexes have been rising since the fall of 2022, as the U.S. economy and corporate profits have managed to hold up despite high inflation, the punishing effects of high interest rates and concerns about a recession that seemed inevitable but did not arrive.

 The S&P 500, which is the much more important index for Wall Street and most retirement savers, added 6.17 points, or 0.1%, to 5,303.27.
 It finished just 0.1% off its record set Wednesday and capped a fourth straight week of gains.
 The Nasdaq Composite Index slipped 12.35 points, or 0.1%, to 16,685.97.

 Despite the placid movements of the clues, there was some feverish action going on underneath.
-Reddit jumped 10% after announcing a partnership where OpenAI will bring the social media company's content to ChatGPT and become, among other things, an advertising partner.
-Wall Street frenzy around artificial intelligence technology continued to expand despite some warnings about a potential bubble.
+Reddit jumped 10% after announcing a partnership in which OpenAI will bring the social media company's content to ChatGPT and become, among other things, an advertising partner.
+Wall Street's frenzy around artificial intelligence technology has continued to grow despite some warnings about a potential bubble.

-On the losing side, GameStop and AMC Entertainment returned more of their massive gains from the start of the week.
+On the losing side, GameStop and AMC Entertainment gave back more of their massive gains from earlier in the week.

 GameStop fell 19.7% to cut its gain for the week to 27.2% after saying it expected to report a loss of up to $37 million for the three months through May 4.
 It also said it could sell up to 45 million shares in order to raise cash.

 Such decisions can dilute the holdings of current shareholders, and this follows a similar decision by AMC Entertainment.
-After the movie theater chains' stock prices were also caught in a surge, AMC announced earlier this week that it would issue nearly 23.3 million shares to wipe out some debt.
+After the theater chain's stock price was also caught in a surge, AMC announced earlier this week that it would issue nearly 23.3 million shares to wipe out some debt.

 Much of the sharp action in GameStop and GameStop's favor was due to investor enthusiasm, not fundamental changes in their earnings outlook.
 They weren't necessarily all investors with modest pockets buying on their phones.
-Renaissance Technologies, the hedge fund founded by pioneering investor Jim Simonsrevealed that it purchased shares of GameStop and AMC Entertainment before the end of Marcheven though he may no longer have them.
+Renaissance Technologies, the hedge fund founded by pioneering investor Jim Simons, revealed that it purchased shares of GameStop and AMC Entertainment before the end of March, even though it may no longer own them.

 Elsewhere in financial markets, Treasury yields rose and stock indexes around the world were mixed.

-This week was generally good for markets after a report revived hopes that inflation is finally coming back in the right direction after a discouraging start to the year.
-This in turn has revived the Federal Reserve's hopes of lowered its main interest rate at least once this year.
+This week was generally good for markets after a report revived hopes that inflation is finally heading in the right direction after a discouraging start to the year.
+That has revived hopes that the Federal Reserve will cut its main interest rate at least once this year.

 The federal funds rate is at its highest level in more than two decades, and a cut would raise investment prices and remove some of the downward pressure on the economy.